ros2/turtlebot2_demo/README.md

 ```

 ## Cartographer (mapping)
 This demo is using Google cartographer to build a map of the environment.
-The resulting map can be visualize in RViz using the ros1_bridge (more information below).
+The resulting map can be visualized in RViz using the ros1_bridge (more information below).

 ### Run the demo
 Try the launch file: